Seuss Glacier by Ian van Coller

 The luminosity of this work by Luis González Palma is matched by its imperfections intended and unintended.
 One of only a few works from the series executed in silver leaf, it also has anomalies that render it unique.

-Read more"Bristlecone Pine" by Ian van Coller
+Read more"Baffin Island (panorama)" by Ian van Coller

 Read more“Ecology through consumerism” by Jennifer Greenburg